10 Wonderful Reasons Why Everyone Should Adopt An Animal

 Unfortunately, this means that by purchasing your kitten or puppy from a pet store, you're likely giving money to an industry that creates sick and poorly socialized animals as a result of inhumane and cruel breeding practices.

-If you care about animals, don’t take a chance on buying your next pet from a pet store.
-Adopt your beloved friend, instead and use pet stores for all the food, treats, and toys that your adopted animal will need.
+If you care about animals, don't take a chance on buying your next pet from a pet store.
+Adopt your beloved friend, instead and use pet stores for all the food, beds, houses, litter boxes and toys that your adopted animal will need.